 Is there housing on campus for my overnight field trip?

 Yes!
 The Dauphin Island Sea Lab has two dormitories available for visiting groups to reserve.
 Each dorm can accommodate up to 86 people (40 on the first floor, 46 on the second) and each room sleeps two people.
 Two communal restrooms are located at either end of each floor.
 There is also a lounge/common room available for groups staying on the first floor of each dorm.
 Groups assigned to the second floors should not be permitted to roam the downstairs hallway or use the common room.
 You will need to bring your own linens/pillows/blankets for our twin size beds.
 We would be happy to arrange the use of a classroom in the evenings if you would like somewhere for your group to gather.

 Groups with 35 students or less will be assigned to one dorm floor.
 Groups with 36-70 students will have one entire dorm to themselves.
 Groups with more than 70 students will spill over to the second dorm, and depending on total numbers, may or may not be sharing the second dorm with another group.
 Groups will never be asked to share a floor with another school group.

 Is there a cafeteria on campus?

 Yes!
-The Sea Lab has a full-service cafeteria for overnight groups, or day groups wishing to include lunch in their trip.
-Meals are served buffet-style, with a variety of entrée and side items available, and full salad bar with lunch and dinner.
-Special dietary needs can be accommodated with advanced notice.
+The Dauphin Island Sea Lab has a full-service cafeteria for overnight groups or day groups wishing to include lunch on their trip.
+May's Cafe is a full-service cafeteria which offers three hot meals per day at specific times.
+Special dietary needs can be accommodated with advance notice.
 A minimum of 20 people is required to open the cafeteria for meals.
 If your group is the only one on campus, has less than 20 participants, and wishes to eat in the cafeteria, you will be charged for 20 people per meal.